johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/ComponentsStarterKit.md

   )(Helmet);
   ```
   ***asBodilessHelmet*** HOC specifies `meta` as nodeKey for server side storage, and the description content will be saved in data file named `meta$description.json`.
-- #### Meta data rendering
+- #### Meta Data Rendering
-  In addition fo defining the form fields, the calls to `withMeta*` also render
+  In addition to defining the form fields, the calls to `withMeta*` also render
-the meta-tags to the page document head, using data from json objects which were
+  the meta-tags to the page document head, using data from the json files which were
   written by the editor.

-You can also see defined here some site-level meta-tags
+  The recommendation is the content editor can set the meta data per page, but the
-which are not exposed to the editor for modification.
+  site-level meta is not exposed to content editor for modication.
+The reason being the
+  site-level meta data is set once per site on the site build and changes very infrequently
+  to never, so there is little need to allow a content editor to change this data.

 ### Site Title & Logo